Best S-REITs in Singapore 2025 for Your Investment Portfolio

 Mapletree Industrial Trust

-Additionally, the pivot to data centres – which now make up 50% of its portfolio – along with its well-located, high-specification properties capable of serving tenants in sectors like IT, media, tech, bio-medical and varied industrial sectors, means that the fund now stands as one of Singapore’s largest new economy REITs, with total asset-under-management close to S$9 billion.
+Over recent years, MIT has strategically pivoted towards data centres, which now make up 50% of its portfolio.
+This focus, coupled with its high-specification properties catering to sectors like IT, media, tech, bio-medical and varied industrial sectors, means that the fund now stands as one of Singapore’s largest new economy REITs, with total asset-under-management close to S$9 billion.

 Capitaland Ascendas REIT